Updated August 5, 2020. Originally published June 24, 2019.

 The Empire State officially replaced the New York Bar Exam with the Uniform Bar Exam (UBE) in 2016.
-As of February 2019, New York is one of 35 jurisdictions that have adopted the UBE in place of state-specific examinations.
-To actually practice law in New York, however, you’ll have to complete a few important prerequisites, in addition to earning a passing bar score.
+As of this writing, New York is one of 35 jurisdictions that have adopted the UBE in place of state-specific examinations.

 5 Must-Dos to Practice Law in New York, Besides Passing the Bar